fluid-project/infusion-docs/src/documents/CoreAPI.md

 path segments representing this
 * `newValue: {Any}` The value to be written into `model` at the path `path`

+### fluid.modelPairToChanges(value, oldValue, changePathPrefix)

+* `value {Any}` Model value to compare
+* `oldValue {Any}` Model value to compare
+* `changePathPrefix {String|Array of String}` [optional] Path prefix to prepend to change record paths
+* Returns: `{Array of Object}` An array of change records

+Calculates the changes between the model values `value` and `oldValue` and returns an array of change records.
+The optional argument `changePathPrefix` is prepended to the change path of each record (this is useful for generating change records to be applied at a non-root path in a model).

+The returned array of change records may be used with `fluid.fireChanges()`.

 ### fluid.model.parseEL(EL)

 * `EL {String}` The EL path to be parsed